bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 * `docs` folder:
   * an [introduction to BISTRO: the Berkeley Integrated System for Transportation Optimization](./docs/Introduction_transportation_problem.md)
   * a note on [how to run a simulation](./docs/How_to_run_a_simulation.md)
+  * an instruction on [how to visualize simulation output]
   * a description of the [input schema](./docs/Which-inputs-should-I-optimize.md)
   * a description of the [simulation outputs and the scoring function](./docs/Understanding_the_outputs_and_the%20scoring_function.md)
   * an outline of [the Sioux Faux Benchmark Scenario](./docs/The_Sioux_Faux_scenario.md)